-Modeling social distancing interventions: Initial reductions with risk of recurrence

-A similar set of mitigation strategies was employed by governments around the world in their initial response to the first wave of SARS-CoV-2..
+Modeling social distancing interventions: Initial reductions with risk of recurrence initial response to the first wave of SARS-CoV-2.^{2,3,4}.
 Taking the Canadian province of Ontario as an example, we modelled a series of escalating social distancing mitigation interventions that were implemented in three consecutive stages between March 14 and May 16, 2020, followed by staggered de-escalation through to September 21, 2020 (Figure 1B).
 In addition to school closures (Stage 1) and restrictions to public events and recreational venues (Stage 2), the "swift mitigation" measures of shutting down all non-essential workplaces (Stage 3) was essential to reducing the Effective Reproduction Number, below the 1.0 threshold by on or around April 16, 2020.